zaBogdan/TW-2022/Information.md

 ### Users service

-This service targets the platform users (with editing accounts, profiles)
+This service targets the platform users (with editing accounts, profiles) - we must add an api key here

 #### Gameify service (3x fiecare db are microserviciu lui)